mxdi9i7/book/en-US/table-of-content.md

 This is the table of content for this tutorial series that also contains the breakdown of the curriculum in chronological order.

 1. Getting started
     1. What is web and how does it work
     2. Modern problems with the web
     3. Picking an editor and a browser
     4. Working space setup
 2. HTML
     1. What is HTML
     2. HTML structure
     3. HTML tags and relationships
     4. HTML head and body
     5. HTML basic tags
-   6. HTML image
+    6. TML image
     7. HTML nested tags
     8. HTML forms
     9. HTML containers
     10. HTML Best practices
     11. Quiz
     12. Project

-   1. HTML additional resources \(external reading, answer key and sample project\)
+    13. HTML additional resources
+        1. external reading
+        2. answer key
+        3. sample project
 3. CSS
    1. What is CSS
    2. CSS structure